 It would be better for the bees to ride in the vehicle with the beekeeper, with average or “room” temperatures.
 The longer the trip home, the more important it is to provide the right travel environment.

 Just transport the package/s as you would a pet.
 Don’t leave the package inside a parked car (it could get too hot or too cold).

 If you bring someone along for the ride, make sure they are comfortable with sharing the car with thousands of bees.

 It may be a good idea to bring a veil or any protective gear, just in case.

 Installing the package

-- Try to install the package later in the day, to prevent robbing from existing colonies and reduce chances of absconding.
+Try to install the package mid-afternoon, to prevent robbing from existing colonies and reducing the chances of absconding.